 It can reduce foodborne contaminations which may happen within the shipping and handling of a product, like whether a refrigerator truck malfunctioned in transit and a truckload of chicken or raw shrimp was allowed to urge warm enough to start bacterial growth.
 The anomaly might show up within the foodstuff manager’s electronic report, and with some clicks, he can see that there have been temperature anomalies within the shipping process.

-Blockchain can even have a control on farm-to-table eating, which could improve margins of grocery stores that sell organic foods.
-A recent article in Forbes suggested that even consumers can use a smartphone app to scan an item’s QR code and read a report about where their food was grown, what pesticides were used, and the way it compares to other food on the shelves.
+Blockchain can even have control of farm-to-table eating, which could improve margins of grocery stores that sell organic foods.
+A recent article in Forbes suggested that even consumers can blockchain supply chain development a smartphone app to scan an item’s QR code and read a report about where their food was grown, what pesticides were used, and the way it compares to other food on the shelves.